 If bad customer service really shut down businesses, no mobile service providers would've been in operation today. #flipkart

 — vadakkus (@vadakkus) October 6, 2014

 Some time ago Amazon India committed a blunder of their own by pricing a box set of all Asterix & Obelix comic books for just Rs.999.
 I was among the ones lucky enough to grab the offer.
 However, they later corrected the mistake by still delivered my order.
-I was overjoyed and Amazon in turn won a customer for life.
-Imagine the goodwill Flipkart could've generated if in addition to admitting their mistake they also delivered all those orders they canceled after payment being made?
-Yes, it would've costed a bomb but size of damage control is directly proportional to size of the screwup.
+I was overjoyed and Amazon, in turn, won a customer for life.
+Imagine the goodwill Flipkart could’ve generated if in addition to admitting their mistake they also delivered all those orders they canceled after payment being made?
+Yes, it would’ve cost a bomb but the size of damage control is directly proportional to the size of the screwup.
 However, people should remember that almost all consumer-facing companies always work for their own benefit.
-If not, they wouldn't have those absurd Terms and Conditions!
+If not, they wouldn’t have those absurd Terms and Conditions!